Clinical Update · April 28, 2026

 What changed on February 27, 2026

-The U.S. Department of Health and Human Services announced that approximately fourteen previously restricted peptides — including BPC-157 — are moving from FDA Category 2 back to Category 1.
+The U.S. Department of Health and Human Services announced that approximately fourteen previously restricted peptides — including the tissue-repair category — are moving from FDA Category 2 back to Category 1.
 In practical terms, this restores the legal pathway for licensed 503A and 503B compounding pharmacies to prepare these peptides under physician prescription.

-For two years, BPC-157 has lived in a gray zone — widely studied internationally, broadly used by elite athletes and longevity practices, but functionally inaccessible to most U.S. clinicians through legitimate compounding channels.
+For two years, tissue-repair peptides have lived in a gray zone — widely studied internationally, broadly used by elite athletes and longevity practices, but functionally inaccessible to most U.S. clinicians through legitimate compounding channels.
 That barrier is now lifting.

-"Patients have asked me about BPC-157 for years.
-For the first time, I can prescribe it through a fully licensed pharmacy with confidence in chain-of-custody, sterility, and dosing accuracy."
+"Patients have asked me about tissue-repair peptides for years.
+For the first time, I can prescribe within this category through a fully licensed pharmacy with confidence in chain-of-custody and sterility."

 Why this matters at Limitless

 Tissue repair and accelerated recovery are central to performance medicine.
-BPC-157 — particularly when paired with TB-500 — has the strongest preclinical and emerging clinical evidence base of any peptide in this category.
+Tissue-repair peptides have among the strongest preclinical and emerging clinical evidence bases of any category in this space.
 Key signals from the published literature include:

 None of this is new clinical knowledge.
 What is new is the ability to deliver it inside a U.S.-licensed, physician-supervised, sterile compounding framework — exactly the standard Limitless requires before any peptide enters our protocol library.